 Overview for healthcare providers on ADHD in Kids

 Attention Deficit Hyperactivity Disorder (ADHD) is quite a common condition in kids that affects their ability to pay attention, control their impulses, and stay still.
 Healthcare providers help in identifying and managing ADHD in kids.
-By taking a PALS course certification, healthcare providers can gain a deeper understanding of ADHD and its effects on children.
+By taking a PALS course certification, medical professionals can gain a deeper understanding of ADHD and its effects on children.

 To diagnose ADHD, healthcare providers will typically conduct a thorough evaluation, including a medical history and physical exam.
 They may also use rating scales and questionnaires to assess the child’s behavior and symptoms.
 Once a diagnosis is made, healthcare providers can work with parents and teachers to create a treatment plan that may include medication, behavioral therapy, or a combination of both.